-- Somalia, Ethiopia and Afghanistan top IRC’s list of countries most at risk of deteriorating humanitarian crises in 2023.
+Somalia, Ethiopia and Afghanistan top the IRC’s Emergency Watchlist highlighting the countries where humanitarian crises are expected to deteriorate most in 2023.

-- The 20 Watchlist countries are home to 13% of the global population, but account for 90% of all those in humanitarian need (304 million of 339.2 million total) and 81% of people who are forcibly displaced.
+The 20 Watchlist countries are home to 13% of the world’s population, but account for 90% of all those in humanitarian need and 81% of people who are forcibly displaced.

-- Humanitarian crises in these countries on the Watchlist account for just 1% of media coverage in top-tier global publications.*
+Humanitarian crises in Watchlist countries account for just 1% of media coverage in top-tier global publications.

-New York, NY, December 14, 2022 — Today the International Rescue Committee (IRC) released its annual Emergency Watchlist, highlighting the 20 countries most at risk of deteriorating humanitarian crises in 2023.
+Brussels, Belgium, 14 December 2022 — Today the International Rescue Committee (IRC) launches its annual Emergency Watchlist, highlighting the 20 countries at greatest risk of new or worsening humanitarian emergencies next year.

 “On average, countries on the Watchlist have experienced armed conflict for nearly the entirety of the past decade.
 They pay the highest price for climate change, as the longest period of failed rains ever recorded has pushed millions to the brink of starvation in East Africa.
 And they face the fallout of the global cost-of-living crisis, especially with the removal of the final guardrail against starvation with the Russian blockade of Ukraine’s Black Sea ports.
 Watchlist countries are being pushed off the cliff of catastrophe.
 Needs will continue to grow in a world with hamstrung guardrails or without them entirely.